edelgrace/blog/content/post/2017-03-31-book-blogger-hop-13.md

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"></a>

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"><br /> </a><a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html">Book Blogger Hop</a> is a weekly meme run by Coffee Addicted Writer.
 Every Friday, a question is posted for the book blog community to discuss.
-This week&#8217;s question is&#8230;
+This week's question is&#8230;

 > Do you visit every listed blog in the linky list when you are participating in a meme?
-Submitted by Elizabeth @ [Silver&#8217;s Reviews][1]
+Submitted by Elizabeth @ [Silver's Reviews][1]

 I try to!
-But I don&#8217;t always manage to do so.
+But I don't always manage to do so.
 I usually do my blog hopping on the train to/from work.
 I should probably put more effort into trying to visit everyone.
-I also don&#8217;t really check the linky past Friday, even though it&#8217;s a week long event.
+I also don't really check the linky past Friday, even though it's a week long event.

  [1]: http://silversolara.blogspot.com/